calebsmith/gdi-intro-python/README.md

 full Python environment, there are various other livereload server implementations such as those in Ruby or Node.js)
 * Install the livereload chrome extension.
-* As an alternative, the 'simple_server' python script is provided for a basic slide server that doesn't attempt to live reload.
-This is really only necessary if the livereload setup is problematic or too time consuming
-* Run the server.py or simple_server.py server in a terminal and open a browser to localhost at the port of the server (defaults to 8000)
+* Run the server.py server in a terminal using `python server.py` and open a browser to localhost at the port of the server (defaults to 8000)